yangpiao/styleguides-draft/js+angular/readme.md

 - Use `$window`, `$document`, `$timeout`, and `$interval` instead of `window`, `document`, `setTimeout`, and `setInterval`.

+- Do not use unresolved promises in templates (remember those `user.hasPermission()` in our templates?).
+Unwrapping promises still works in Angular 1.2 but is a deprecated feature.
+Resolve the promise in controllers.

 - If you have `Array#filter` in your code, consider creating an Angular filter for it.

 - Return promises for asynchronous functions instead of passing a callback function.